sonia-kwak/sonia-kwak.github.io/src/pages/promotions-admin/index.md

 ## The challenge
-This is the main interface where merchants create and manage all kinds of promotions of their e-commerce.
-It's used by almost 100% of VTEX clients in a daily basis, which results in more than 5000 sessios per day by more than 2000 users.
-Its users vary, but often they're from Marketing and Commercial teams.
+The Promotions Admin is the interface where merchants create and manage all kinds of promotions, discounts and other benefits for their e-commerce.
+It's used by 99% of VTEX clients in a daily basis, which results in more than 5000 sessions per day by more than 2000 users.
+Its users vary, but often they're in Marketing or Commercial teams.

-During this project's research we found out it's one of the main strenghts of the platform, offering a lot of flexibity and power that other platforms don't.
+During this project's research we found out it's one of the main strengths of the platform, offering a lot of flexibility and power that other competitors don't.
 The result is that more than 50% of all sales have some kind of promotion.

-Despite its power and proven relevance to our customers' business, the product evolution accross more than 7 years have made its concepts and UI a little odd.
-This was made very clear in a chat with Soncini, who brought a new perspective of customers from a very new and much more demanding market to VTEX: the United States.
+Despite its power and proven relevance to our customers' business, the product evolution across more than 7 years wasn't closely followed by evolution in its UX.
+This was made very clear in a chat with stakeholders from USA Sales team, who brought a new perspective of customers from a very new and much more demanding market.

 We found that of all VTEX modules, promotions was the 3rd with the most customer questions - almost 400 tickets were opened in the last 3 months.
 More than improving the efficiency of our Support team to answer tickets, we always ask ourselves: what could we do to prevent the ticket from being created in the first place?
 It was the UX could be improved a lot.